Old English metre

 Old English metre is the conventional name given to the poetic metre in which English language poetry was composed in the Anglo-Saxon period.
 The best-known example of poetry composed in this verse form is Beowulf, but the vast majority of Old English poetry belongs to the same tradition.
 The most salient feature of Old English poetry is its heavy use of alliteration.

+The most widely used system for classifying Old English prosodic patterns is based on that developed by Eduard Sievers and extended by Alan Joseph Bliss.
+The discussion which follows is mostly based on that system, with modifications from the more recent literature.
+Another popular system is that of Geoffrey Russom, which is predicated on a theory of meter involving two metrical feet per verse.
+Another is that of Thomas Cable, based on the idea that each verse contains four syllables, with specific rules for the addition of extra unstressed syllables.

 Alliteration

 The basic Anglo-Saxon poetic line consists of two half-lines, connected by alliteration.
-This means that there is a word or syllable in the second half-line, which will alliterate with one or more important words or syllables in the first half-line.
-These alliterated words or syllables will have more stress.
-Consonants will always alliterate with consonants, but a vowel is allowed to alliterate with any other vowel.
+There is a word or syllable in the second half-line, which alliterates with one or more important words or syllables in the first half-line.
+These alliterated words or syllables have more stress.
+Consonants alliterate with consonants, but a vowel alliterates with any other vowel.
 As in all Old English poetry, the alliterative form can be seen in the "Finnsburg Fragment" (alliterated sounds are in bold):